 The concept of an onboarding funnel

-An onboarding funnel is easily to create and has two jobs:
+An onboarding funnel is easy to create and serves two purposes:

 - To request information you need for your work.